The-LainOS-Project/lainos-iso/README.md

 Prerequisites: Have the LainOS repo (`git clone https://github.com/The-LainOS-Project/lainos_repo`) in a local repo and adjust `/airootfs/etc/pacman.conf` accordingly to use this repo.

-NEW NOTE: In order to build this ISO you must have the`lainos-calamares-config` package in your local repo, it can be found here: https://github.com/The-LainOS-Project/lainos-calamares-config
+NEW NOTE: In order to build this ISO you must have the`lainos-calamares-config` package in your local repo.(it is too big for the binary to fit in GitHub without paying for repo space so you'll have to build the package yourself.)
+It can be found here: https://github.com/The-LainOS-Project/lainos-calamares-config

-To build this ISO, clone this repository, cd into it, and execute the following command:
+To build the ISO, clone this repository, cd into it, and execute the following command:

 `sudo mkarchiso -v -w /home/USER/work -o /home/USER/out /home/USER/lainos-iso/`